Fermilab's Accelerator Complex

 Fermilab's linear accelerator, better known as the Linac, is a roughly 500-foot straight accelerator that brings proton beams up to energies of about 400 MeV, providing proton beam for the Booster accelerator and the rest of the chain of accelerators.

 Proton beams enter the Fermilab Booster from the Linac, accelerating through its approximately 1,500-foot-circumference ring to an energy of 8 GeV.
 The Booster provides low-energy neutrino beam for the MicroBooNE experiment, as well as the Muon g-2 and Mu2e experiments.
 It also provides beam to the Recycler.

 The Recycler is a kind of staging area for proton beams after they exit the Booster.
 Once beam enters the Recycler, a 2-mile-circumference ring, it is "slip stacked" — combined into batches of protons to form a more intense beam.
 Once that is done, the proton beam enters the Main Injector, on top of which the Recycler sits.
 The Recycler also provides beams of particles called muons for Muon g-2 and, in a few years, for the Mu2e experiment.

 The Main Injector, situated directly beneath the Recycler in the same tunnel and two miles around, ramps up proton beam from the Recycler from 8 GeV to 120 GeV.
 The world's highest-intensity neutrino beams are generated from these proton beams.
-The Main Injector provides neutrino beams for the MINERvA and NOvA experiments, as well as the upcoming Long-Baseline Neutrino Facility and Deep Underground Neutrino Experiment.
+The Main Injector provides neutrino beams for the NOvA experiment, as well as the upcoming Long-Baseline Neutrino Facility and Deep Underground Neutrino Experiment.

 Muon Delivery Ring

 Some of the proton beam from the Booster will be used to produce pions in a specially designed target system.
 For the Muon g-2 and Mu2e experiments, these pions will then decay into particles called muons.
 The parent protons circulate through the 500-meter-circumference Muon Delivery Ring.
 The Muon Delivery Ring delivers these muons into a muon storage ring for further study.